 Retaliation is also prohibited under the Equal Opportunity Policy.
 No person covered by this Policy shall be subject to an adverse action because that person, in good faith, reports an incident, complains, provides information or testimony, or otherwise assists in any investigation connected with the Equal Opportunity Policy or with a complaint or investigation/adjudication in an external administrative or judicial forum.

-The College shall provide prompt, impartial, and fair resolution of equal opportunity complaints, in accordance with its Equal Opportunity Complaint Procedures for Students.

-To see the Equal Opportunity Policy in its entirety, please click here.
+The College shall provide prompt, impartial, and fair resolution of equal opportunity complaints, in accordance with its Equal Opportunity Policy and Procedures.
+Click to see the Equal Opportunity Policy and Procedures in its entirety.